 Simply talking surface mounting is a soldering technology where the component is soldered directly to a series of solder pads called a footprint.
 It is different soldering technology from through-hole, where component leads are inserted into holes of the board.
 The footprint is a series of pads that conform to the lead layout of packages of surface mount devices (SMD).

-Surface mounting has several advantages over through hole technology.
+Surface mounting has several advantages over through-hole technology.
 First of all the board become much smaller.
 So smaller boards and more dense placement of elements reduce costs.
-Because of higher placement density traces between components becomes shorter.
+Because of higher placement density, traces between components becomes shorter.
 It lowers parasitic inductance and capacitance.

 Now everyday new components are introduced.
 Probably there is harder to find some components in DIP packages rather than SMD.
 Now you can find all passive elements in SMD packaging like resistors, inductors, capacitors, ICs, switches, crystals, relays, transformers.

-After soldering is done – clean the remaining flux and inspect the board with magnifying glass.
+After soldering is done – clean the remaining flux and inspect the board with a magnifying glass.
 Have fun with SMD.